 He received numerous commendations for solving serial rape and murder cases and was recognized by the F.B.I. and D.E.A. for the solution of high-profile investigations.

 He retired as Deputy Chief, responsible for carrying out the Police Chief’s mandates, as well as, day-to-day oversight of the bureau’s Operations, Investigations and Administration branches.

 2006 - Present

-Most recently, Sheriff Mullen attended the National Sheriffs’ Institute in Longmont, Colorado and was heralded as one of the Country’s top 50 Irish law enforcement executives by the Irish Echo in New York City.
+As Sheriff, he attended the National Sheriffs’ Institute, participated in the Managing Police Discipline seminar and was heralded as one of the top 50 Irish law enforcement executives by the Irish Echo in New York City.

 - The establishment of a Mortgage Conciliation Program and Foreclosure Assistance Hotline reducing mortgage foreclosures from 4,727 in 2006 to 2,587 in 2014.

 - Implementation of a Courthouse Emergency Response Team for deployment during crisis situations in court facilities.

 - Enactment of strict fiscal controls limiting agency expenses, enabling the Sheriff’s Office to remain under budget each of the eight years Sheriff Mullen has been in office.

 - Procurement of grant funding to perform suppression operations in local communities besieged with gun violence, gang presence and drug activity.

 Sheriff Mullen and his wife of 41 years, Judy, live in the City of Pittsburgh.
 They have two sons and a granddaughter.